masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 same as,

-// Example 6: Callback Function defined and passed as arguments simultaneously from Parent Function const simpleFunc = callback => {
+// example 6: callback function defined and passed as arguments simultaneously from parent function const simpleFunc = callback => {
   console.log('I am parent function') let message = 'You are callback function'